sap-tutorials/abap-core-development/tutorials/abap-environment-event-processing-s4h-onpremise/abap-environment-event-processing-s4h-onpremise.md

   1. You need to create a queue for your Event Mesh instance.
 How to get access to the SAP Event Mesh and creating a queue is already explained in this [blog post] (https://blogs.sap.com/2022/08/19/an-introduction-to-enterprise-event-enablement-for-sap-btp-abap-environment/) in details..
 For more information about how to create a queue see also this [link] (https://developers.sap.com/tutorials/cp-enterprisemessaging-queue-queuesubscription.html)

   2. The second step of the event consumption configuration is the creation of queue subscriptions for the channel.
 Back to your On-Premise system.
-In the channel config UI click **Subscriptions** to start configuring the queue subscriptions for the event consumption.
+In the channel configuration UI click **Subscriptions** to start configuring the queue subscriptions for the event consumption.
 Alternatively, you can run `/n/IWXBE/SUBSCRIPTION`.

     ![subs](7-1.png)